 The Rees Jeffreys Road Fund’s objectives, in short, are to encourage and promote better and safer roads, through design, engineering and aesthetics, leading to enhanced experience for everyone.

-William Rees Jeffreys wanted to provide for his life’s work to carried on after his death.
-The Rees Jeffreys Road Fund which his estate funded has the following objectives:
+William Rees Jeffreys wanted to provide for his life’s work to be carried on after his death.
+His estate funded the Rees Jeffreys Road Fund which has the following objectives:

-- to encourage improvements to existing roads and to promote improved design, efficiency and safety of new highways;
+- To encourage and promote improvements to the design, efficiency and safety of highways.

 Click here to see the original Trust Deed.

 Current Times of the Rees Jeffreys Road Fund:

 The Trustees have now decided on a modern restatement of the Fund’s objectives.
 This is to ensure they remain relevant and understandable to applicants and other interested parties.

 This remains true to the original purposes of the Fund whilst providing a clear picture of the work it is currently looking to support.